Buck Crouse: Retirement from baseball

 Returning to Muncie, Crouse worked for the Hemingray Glass Company and later for the Acme-Lees Company, an automobile moldings manufacturer.
 He occasionally played for the Muncie Citizens, a semi-professional team.

-Crouse, who died at 86 years of age, is enshrined in the Indiana Baseball Hall of Fame (Class of 1981), the Buffalo Bison Hall of Fame and the Delaware County Athletic Hall of Fame.
+Crouse, who died at age 86, is enshrined in the Indiana Baseball Hall of Fame (Class of 1981), the Buffalo Bison Hall of Fame and the Delaware County Athletic Hall of Fame.